-- So you mentioned training and qualification Q. So, what, what kind of criteria, briefly can you describe what that process entails? - 22 There are two ways that an individual can be Α. 23 designated as an examiner, qualified examiner.
-One, 24 they can go through our examiner course at Yorktown, and get their qual code that way.
-There would be some 25
+- Q. So you mentioned training and qualification process.
+So, what, what kind of criteria, briefly can you describe what that process entails? - A. There are two ways that an individual can be designated as an examiner, qualified examiner.
+One, they can go through our examiner course at Yorktown, and get their qual code that way.
+There would be some